romland/llemmings/README.md

 ## 🎮 The game
-It is (probably) not yet a game.
-But ...

 Llemmings is based on a game with a similar name by DMA Design.

 In short: green and blue blocks (will be) dropping out of a hatch and the goal is to bring